zhubzy/SF-Incident-Prediction/README.md

 | 0.1   | Rbf         | One hot encoded community, sin-cos encoding of temporal features | 0.59                 |
 | 1     | Rbf         | One hot encoded community, sin-cos encoding of temporal features | 0.60                 |

-This experiment showed that features regarding location seemed to picked up well by the svm mode as it provide meaningful information that makes it easier to distinguish between different classes.
-This implies that even just the rough location of community is key in determining the nature of a crime.
+This experiment showed that features regarding location seemed to be picked up well by the svm mode as it provides meaningful information that makes it easier to distinguish between different classes.
+This implies that even just the rough location of the community is key in determining the nature of a crime.

 ![](svc_best.png)
 _Figure 3.3.1.
 Confusion matrix on balanced testing set for the best SVC model with kernel rbf and C of 1.0._

 ## Discussion

 We began our modeling approach with the simplest binary classification model - logistic regression.
 Our initial data exploration revealed that the dataset was highly imbalanced, with significantly more non-violent cases than violent ones.
 This imbalance can pose challenges for training an accurate model, as most algorithms tend to be biased towards the majority class.
-To account for this, we decided to use the F1 score as our primary evaluation metric, since we really care can about detection of violent crimes, as it provides a balanced measure of precision and recall, similar to how email spam detectors handle the class imbalance problem.
+To account for this, we decided to use the F1 score as our primary evaluation metric, since we really care can about the detection of violent crimes, as it provides a balanced measure of precision and recall, similar to how email spam detectors handle the class imbalance problem.

 Training and testing the logistic regression model on the balanced dataset yielded a decent F1 score of around 0.66.
 While this result was promising, we hypothesized that introducing non-linearity and capturing more complex feature interactions could further improve the model's performance.